11 Ways to Improve Your Complexion in Just One Day

 Use a gentle cleanser

 Dr. Jaliman recommends looking for a mild formula with glycerin and ceramides.
 “Sea Radiance Gentle Cleanser is one of my favorites,” she says.
 “It doesn’t strip the skin of its natural oils and actually adds more moisture from aloe, glycerin, and ceramides.
 It also has the anti-inflammatory agent arnica, so it’s soothing and actually minimizes redness.”
+(Want more advice?
+Here’s the best face wash for your skin type.)

 Make sure to moisturize